 That international collaboration makes us feel very much like one firm.
 I’ve liaised with colleagues in our international offices quite a few times and found them responsive and cooperative, just like my colleagues in London.

-There are many things set Hogan Lovells apart from other firms.
+There are many things that set Hogan Lovells training contracts apart from other firms.
 A key one for me is the variety of client secondments.
 As a trainee, it’s a great opportunity to develop professionally, and we offer a wide variety covering all practice areas.

 My advice to those about to start a training contract would be to get stuck in.
 The more you do, the more you learn – and the more you grow in confidence.